WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Conventions_and_Contrasts/Conventions_and_Contrasts.rst

 Draw one ROI in all slices at a time for one hemisphere of the MTL, after you understand the lay of the land (see Getting Started with Segmentation).
 Move to the other hemisphere only after you have completed all ROIs in the first side.
 If you are only segmenting hippocampal subfields, then you can skip the
 PRC and ERC steps to proceed right to the hippocampal head.
-Otherwise, for the whole MTL, we recommend the following order per hemisphere:
+Otherwise, for the whole MTL, we recommend the following order per hemisphere.

 .. image:: figure1.png